wo-ist-markt/wo-ist-markt.github.io/README.md

     $ npm install  # Just once after you've cloned the repo

+    $ npm start    # This will start a local server on http://localhost:8080

     $ npm test     # Whenever you want to run the tests